Baby Signing Basics: A simple guide for parents

 What is Baby Signing?

-Baby Signing lets babies, as young as six months old, communicate their needs via sign language.
+Baby Signing lets babies as young as six months old, communicate their needs via sign language.
 It empowers your baby to be understood and gives them a language in which they can communicate in before they actually learn to speak.

 This is especially useful in toddler-hood when they are just starting to speak.
 Most times the frustration runs both ways: the toddlers are trying to get their parents to understand what they want, but on the flip side parents are finding it hard to guess what their toddlers are actually saying.
 By teaching them common baby sign language hand-signs, you’re actually empowering their communication and reducing tantrums.

 Why Baby signing?